-Cloud FP&A Solution Comparison Report
+FP&A Software Comparison

+While most organizations continue to work with spreadsheets, many FP&A software solutions have followed suit on the cloud.
+This report will fully analyze the top FP&A software on the cloud, compare them to competitors, and show their strengths and weaknesses.
 The comparison presented to you is based on thorough interviews conducted with current customers, technology evangelists, and industry thought leaders.

-Adaptive Insights: The Golden Boy
+Workday (Adaptive Insights): The Golden Boy

 Adaptive Insights is probably the first name that comes to mind when talking about a CPM solution.
 After showing tremendous success in the past years, the company was acquired by Workday, the HR software giant.
 This step was definitely good for Workday, but it is still unknown if this was also good for Adaptive Insights.
-The latest customer feedback suggests anything between the existence of some small growing pains to a major change of focus.
+The latest customer feedback suggests anything from the existence of some small growing pains to a major change of focus.

 Workiva: The Novice